Skip to main content

 Key recommendations

-The UK Government is taking positive steps to support the growth of the SAF market as part of an evolving global industry, but further action is needed:
+The UK Government is taking positive steps to support the growth of the alternative fuels market as part of an evolving global industry, but further action is needed:

 Activities from the public sector alone will not be enough to see this market take off, and we are working closely with the investor community to accelerate action.
 To find out more get in touch.